nasa-gibs/worldview/config/default/common/config/metadata/stories/tc_idai_march_2019/step003.md

-<p>Press play in the animation box to see the hourly rate of rainfall that fell during Tropical Cyclone Idai./p>
+<p>Press "play" in the animation tool to see the hourly rate of rainfall that fell during Tropical Cyclone Idai over the course of 2 weeks.</p>